mongodb/chatbot/docs/docs/server/conversations.md

 The server has the following endpoints:

-- `POST /conversations/`: Create a new conversation.
+- `POST /conversations/` creates a new conversation.
 You must create a conversation before you can send messages to the chatbot.
-- `POST /conversations/:conversationId/messages`: Send a message to the chatbot, and get a response back.
+- `POST /conversations/:conversationId/messages` sends a message to the chatbot, and gets a response back.
-- `POST /conversations/:conversationId/messages/:messageId/rating`: Rate a message
+- `POST /conversations/:conversationId/messages/:messageId/rating` rates a
-  in the conversation.
+  message in the conversation.

 For more information on these endpoints, refer to the [API Specification](openapi).